 Andrew Goodwin, National Bunker Manager for Certas Energy said, “The availability of GTL Fuel in the North West provides an immediate solution for transport companies looking to reduce harmful emissions.
 Our decision to make GTL Fuel available at the Port demonstrates our commitment to investment in the region, servicing high volumes of HGV traffic 24 hours a day, seven days a week.

 By offering a practical alternative to diesel that helps to improve air quality without compromising efficiency, GTL Fuel has the potential to change the future of fuel usage in the UK and our goal is to make it available at other bunker sites in our network for both on-road and off-road engines.
 We are proud to be the only provider of the fuel in the UK and look forward to helping visitors to the Port of Liverpool make more responsible fuel choices, supporting a cleaner, healthier Northern Powerhouse.”

 Colin Darroch, Head of Container Terminal Operations, Peel Ports Group said:

 “Through our £750m investment programme, we are delivering pioneering infrastructure in the North West, such as the Liverpool2 deep-water container terminal.
 This level of commitment gives our customers the confidence to choose Peel Ports Liverpool as the launch pad for cutting-edge solutions.

 We are very happy that Certas Energy chose Peel Ports Liverpool as the first site in the UK to offer GTL.”

 Since opening, the strategically located fuelling station has catered for approximately 15,000 vehicles, helping to ease congestion and improve efficiency by enabling drivers to refuel in under five minutes using high speed pumps.
-Alongside Shell GTL Fuel the site also provides diesel, gas oil and AdBlue® for port users.
+Alongside GTL Fuel the site also provides diesel, gas oil and AdBlue® for port users.